 This section focuses on rental options for non-students.
 For student accommodation, please look at the information on our 'Finding a room' page.

-Dependent on your budget, needs and plans, you will find it more or less difficult to find rented accommodation in or around Groningen.
-You can get an idea of what is on offer by checking out the listings on the property sites Funda (Dutch only) or Pararius.
-To find something suitable for your specific needs, you can speak to a rental agent ("makelaar") in the area that you would like to live.
-It is strongly advisable to look for accommodation a few months before you plan to arrive.
+Dependent on your budget, needs and plans, you will probably find it fairly challenging to secure rental accommodations in or around Groningen.
+You can get an idea of what is on offer by checking out the listings on the property sites Funda (Dutch only), Pararius or Huurwoningen.nl.
+To find something suitable for your specific needs, you can speak to a rental agent (makelaar) in the area that you would like to live.
+You are strongly advised to look for accommodation a few months before you plan to arrive.

-You may also consider living outside the city, in a village nearby, and in this case the listings for rental in the province can be cheaper and with more choice.
+You may also want to consider living outside the city or in a village nearby, because renting in the province can be cheaper and gives you more options to choose from.
 If you are interested in living outside the city, have a look at our page about commuter towns.

 The University Medical Centre (UMCG) provides a list of local rental agencies on its website.

 You can register for social housing through WoningNet.
-Note that conditions to apply regard your income level and residence address.
+Note that conditions apply regarding your income level and residential address.

 Dutch law has many rules that protect your rights as a tenant.
 For questions regarding your rental contract you can contact rental law consultancy Frently that will help with any kind of rental issues.